These sections always fill me with trepidation.

 Selfishly, I love how blogging has provided me some accountability.
 At the end of the summer in 2010 I stepped on the scale for the first time in months.
 Normally I am not a big fan of weighing, but when I couldn’t button the pants I was wearing just 4 months earlier I wondered exactly what had happened.
 15 lbs happened.
 I’m 5’2… 15 lbs = 2 pants sizes.
 Apparently the summer months were fun-filled!

 However, my diet of burgers and beer caught up with me (I seem to remember my dad warning me about one’s metabolism slowing around age 27…).
-Something had to be done!
+Since then I have overhauled my diet, focusing on eating cleaner but not feeling deprived.

 Do you have those go-to people in your life?
 Maybe its the neighbor you ask for a cup of sugar?
 The co-worker you can always find tickets to a baseball game?
 The mom/aunt/grandmother you call when you’re trying desperately to save the rug you just dumped a glass of red wine on?